TeeanRonson/Threads-Music/specifications/lab3.md

   Aerosmith - Cryin'
   ```

  - Data sorted by `tag` will list the tag, followed by `:`, followed by a space, followed by the track_ids of all songs with that tag, separated by spaces.
 Data will be in alphabetical order by tag.
+Example:

   ```
   Best of Bon Jovi: TRAUYZG12903CDA4E9 TRAZJOI12903CDA550 TRBAAOT128F4261A18